Latin Church in the Middle East: Turkey

-About 35,000 Levantines live in Turkey.
+Circa 2013 about 35,000 Levantines live in Turkey.

 The name Italo-Levantine is specifically applied to people of Italian (especially Venetian or Genoese) origin, but even with some French or other Euro-Mediterranean roots, who have lived in Istanbul, İzmir and other parts of Anatolia in Turkey.
 Some of the Italian Levantines may have ancestral origins also in the eastern Mediterranean coast (the Levant, particularly in present-day Lebanon and Israel) dating back to the period of the Crusades and the Byzantine Empire.
 A small group came from Crimea and from the Genoese colonies in the Black Sea, after the Fall of Constantinople in 1453.

 The majority of the Levantines in modern Turkey are the descendants of traders/colonists from the Italian maritime republics of the Mediterranean (especially Genoa and Venice) and France, who obtained special rights and privileges called the Capitulations from the Ottoman sultans in the 16th century.

-There are two large communities of Italian Levantines: one in Istanbul and the other in Izmir.
-At the end of the 19th century there were nearly 6,000 Levantines of Italian roots in Izmir.
+There are two large communities of Italian Levantines: one in Istanbul and the other in İzmir.
+At the end of the 19th century there were nearly 6,000 Levantines of Italian roots in İzmir.
 They came mainly from the nearby Genoese island of Chios in the Aegean Sea.

 The community had more than 15,000 members during Atatürk's presidency in the 1920s and 1930s, but today is reduced to only a few hundreds, according to Italian Levantine writer Giovanni Scognamillo.

-They continue to live in Istanbul (mostly in the districts of Karaköy, Beyoğlu and Nişantaşı), and Izmir (mostly in the districts of Karşıyaka, Bornova and Buca.)
+They continue to live in Istanbul (mostly in the districts of Karaköy, Beyoğlu and Nişantaşı), and İzmir (mostly in the districts of Karşıyaka, Bornova and Buca.)

-Most Latin Catholics in Turkey are Levantines of mainly Italian background.
 The largest Catholic church in Turkey is the Church of St. Anthony of Padua on İstiklal Avenue in the Beyoğlu (Pera) district of Istanbul, which was constructed between 1906 and 1912 by the Italian Levantine community.

 They have been influential in creating and reviving a tradition of opera.
 Famous people of the present-day Levantine community in Turkey include Maria Rita Epik, Franco-Levantine Caroline Giraud Koç and Italo-Levantine Giovanni Scognamillo.
-Most of Turkey's small Roman Catholic community are Levantines.
+Most of Turkey's small Catholic community are Levantines.

 Notable people

-Famous people of the Italian Levantine community in Turkey include:
+Notable people of the Italian Levantine community in Turkey include: